zammad/zammad-user-documentation/extras/profile-and-settings.rst

       overviews.
 The overview order is stored in your profile and thus applies for any device you use with your account.

+   .. note:: 😕 Can't see this setting?

+      This setting option is only available to agents by default.
+      Admins can also deactivate this permission entirely, ask your admin if to enable this option if you need it.

    .. figure:: /images/extras/profile-and-settings/custom-overview-order-users.gif
       :alt: Screencast showing how to drag & drop overviews order and reset the order back to default

 :Calendar: